Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Tools and techniques

 Here, we present a new approach that optimizes the smoothing parameters for the chosen smoothing method separately for each individual filament.
 The idea is to iteratively smooth the filament by varying the smoothing parameters and estimating the density profile after each iteration.
 Both under- and over-smoothing will tend to broaden the density profile, and thus the narrowest density profile should correspond to the optimum smoothing.
 This removes any ambiguity related to the choice of smoothing parameters, as well as optimally smooths every filament separately.
 We also present an alternative method to the neighbour smoothing: Fourier smoothing, where the spines are processed in Fourier space by applying a low pass filter.
 We explain both the Fourier smoothing and optimization in Appendix~\ref{app:spine_smoothig}, and illustrate the improvement provided by optimization in section~\ref{sec:optimized_smoothing}.
 The smoothing of filament spines using optimized Fourier smoothing is implemented by the module \filapt\texttt{.SmoothSpine}.
+Although we illustrate our results using spines obtained via \disp\, and compare our Fourier smoothing with neighbour smoothing which is widely used by \disp\, users, the optimized smoothing introduced in this paper can be used on discrete spines obtained by any filament finder.
+We also note that there exist other techniques to smooth the filament spines such as the one employed in T-ReX, the robustness of which we have not explored in this paper.